Toru Minegishi: Career

 Minegishi kept pursuing his dream of becoming a video game sound designer and applied at Nintendo.
 After he had passed a composition examination and a written music test, he obtained a job at the sound group of the Entertainment Analysis and Development (EAD) division.
 Minegishi often listens to music at home to make himself familiar with a variety of musical styles.
 He prefers to create melodies in his head, but composes on the keyboard and the guitar as well.
 The startup sound for the GameCube game console is one of the musical pieces he had conceived without instruments.
 Minegishi cites the development of sound effects for Super Mario Sunshine and the creation of over 50 compositions from different musical genres for Animal Crossing (K.K.
 Slider's songs) as some of his greatest learning experiences.
 He considers video game composer Koji Kondo, the manager of the EAD sound group, as big inspiration and a master of video game sound.
 Minegishi's first involvement in the Legend of Zelda series was with the composition of three battle themes for Majora's Mask.
 Later, he was assigned as the main composer for Twilight Princess.
 Several of his compositions for Twilight Princess were arranged for orchestra by Jonne Valtonen, and performed at the concert Symphonic Legends in September 2010.
-In addition to musical work, he has served as the voice actor of Petey Piranha in various appearances.